sankalp1999/twitter-circle/README.md

    This command will start the Twitter Circle application.
 Share screenshots of your top 100 now!

  **Customer support:** Early access users contact me [https://twitter.com/dejavucoder](https://twitter.com/dejavucoder)

-**NOTE:** If you have already cloned, run `git pull` to fetch the latest updates.
+**Use Chrome or Safari, Edge currently has CORS issue.**

 ## Share screenshots and tag your inner circle!

+**Don't forget to share screenshots** of your top 50, 100 whatever you feel like

+Tag your inner circle in reply

-**Share screenshots** of your top 50, 100, 200 whatever you feel like and let your mutuals know by tagging! **Zoom out** browser enough to let the images fit in and exclude slider for better screenshot.
+**Zoom out** browser enough to let the images fit in and please exclude slider for better screenshot.

-If you are feeling courageous, I dare you to share your DM stat leaderboard screenshots.
+If you are feeling courageous, I dare you to share your DM stats leaderboard screenshots.

 ## Flow of execution (optional FYI)